maplibre/maplibre/CHARTER.md

 If a no-confidence motion passes, the current Governing Board shall until the next election not take any major decision, such as but not limited to:

-* not authorize new expenditures,
+* authorize new expenditures,
-* not make any changes to personnel.
+* make any changes to personnel.

 Within two weeks, people can register themselves for the election with a self-nomination.
 Two weeks after the self-nomination deadline, the snap election shall take place, i.e. four weeks after a no-confidence motion passes.